Skull of dinosaur with hollow tube on its head found for first time in a century, offering clues into the bizarre structure's evolution

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Skull of dinosaur with hollow tube on its head found for first time in a century
+Discuss: Skull of rare dinosaur sheds light on creature's bizarre hollow head tube

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.